FluidNumerics/SELF/docs/GettingStarted/install.md

 We've opted to split the build process into these two distinct stages, since installing SELF's dependencies takes 1-2 hours.
 Further, the Docker container builds are used as part of the continuous integration process and this approach reduces the costs associated with Google Cloud Build.

 ### Installing Base Containers
-Base containers are hosted by Fluid Numerics at :code:`gcr.io/self-fluids/self-base`.
+Base containers are hosted by Fluid Numerics at `gcr.io/self-fluids/self-base`.
 Tags are used to mark the target platform in addition to the ROCm version and CUDA version (if applicable).
-For example, :code:`gcr.io/self-fluids/self-base:amd-rocm4.3` is the base container used for build SELF for AMD GPU's using ROCm 4.3.
+For example, `gcr.io/self-fluids/self-base:amd-rocm4.3` is the base container used for build SELF for AMD GPU's using ROCm 4.3.
 Below is a list of currently available base container

 * `gcr.io/self-fluids/self-base:amd-rocm4.3`
 * `gcr.io/self-fluids/self-base:nvidia-cuda11.2.1-rocm4.3`

 To access these base containers, you need to be a `"SELF Member" under HigherOrderMethods <https://opencollective.com/higher-order-methods/contribute/self-member-35220/checkout>`_

 Alternatively, you will need to build base container image.
-Container recipes for base containers can be found under :code:`SELF/docker/base/{HIP_PLATFORM}`, where :code:`{HIP_PLATFORM}` is one of :code:`nvidia` or :code:`amd`.
+Container recipes for base containers can be found under `SELF/docker/base/{HIP_PLATFORM}`, where `{HIP_PLATFORM}` is one of `nvidia` or `amd`.
 To install the base containers locally, you can run

 .. code-block:: shell